seegg/Barebone-state-management/README.md

 mutating the existing one.

 When using multiple actions at the same time, each action will be called in the order that it's defined.
-Any action that follows another will always act on the latest store state.
+All actions will act up on the latest store.

 ```ts
 import {createStore} from 'barebone'